trevorsargent/voya.js/README.md

 ##Roadmap

-right now there's not a lot of funcitonality. wander around if you lil
+right now there's not a lot of funcitonality. wander around if you will
+- recently added prizes to the arcade games
+- plan to implement flashlights, and the necessity thereof
+- plan to implement randomness in the prize mechanism
+- plan to expand the world